Hone logo

 Graph Coloring in Go

-Graph coloring is a fundamental problem in computer science with applications in various fields like scheduling, resource allocation, and register allocation in compilers.
+Graph coloring is a classic problem in graph theory with applications in scheduling, resource allocation, and map coloring.
 The goal is to assign colors to the vertices of a graph such that no two adjacent vertices share the same color, using the minimum number of colors possible.
+This challenge asks you to implement a graph coloring algorithm in Go.

 Problem Description